benjy2429/cc-build-monitor/README.md

-`PORT`|Run the server on a different port|`3000` `REFRESH_RATE`|How often to fetch new data in milliseconds|`60000` `STRIP_ORGS`|Don't include the organisation when displaying projects|`false`
+`PORT`|Run the server on a different port|`3000` `REFRESH_RATE`|How often to fetch new data in milliseconds|`60000` `STRIP_ORGS`|Don't include the organisation when displaying projects|`false` `WHITELIST`|Comma separated list of project names to show|- `BLACKLIST`|Comma separated list of project names to exclude|-

+Note: If both a whitelist and blacklist are specified, the whitelist will take priority.

 ## Testing